artificial-polyglot/arti/README.md

 ### Input Formats Supported

+**Text:**
 * USFM - Unified Standard Format, also called SFM
 * USX - Unified Scripture XML
 * XLSX - Audio Script Format
 * XLS - Legacy audio Script Format
 * CSV - Arti's Text Format

+**Audio:**
 * WAV - Waveform Audio File
 * MP3 - MPEG-1 Audio Layer III

 ### Data Cleaning

-While an XLSX script contains exactly the text recorded in the audio, the USFM and USX format contain additional text, such as introductory notes, footnotes, and cross references.
+While an XLSX script contains exactly the text recorded in the audio, the USFM and USX formats contain additional text, such as introductory notes, footnotes, and cross references.
 When Arti processes these two file types, it removes all of this text that will not be included in the audio so that the text will be identical to what is found in a script.

-It appears that other tools used require manual cleaning of USX or USFM prior to use.
+Other tools require manual cleaning of USX or USFM prior to use.
 Some testing has been done comparing Arti's cleaning with the manual cleaning being done, and early results indicate that Arti's cleaning is more accurate.

 ### Script Versification

-Scripts are organized by script line, not verse in order that each script line contains the text of one speaker.
-While the other text formats have data organized by verse.
+Scripts are organized by script line, not verse, in order that each script line contains the text of one speaker.
+The other text formats have data organized by verse.
 Arti has the ability to read a script into verses as well as script lines, which is useful for tasks like doing verse delineation from a script.